spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 }
 ```

-Here's a minimal example of this rule in the [Rego playground](https://play.openpolicyagent.org/p/kNUYOa4vX4).
+Here's a minimal example of this rule in the [Rego playground](https://play.openpolicyagent.org/p/kNUYOa4vX4){: rel="nofollow"}.

 If that makes sense, let's try defining a policy that implements a slightly more sophisticated piece of knowledge - that when some resources are recreated, they should be [created before they're destroyed](https://www.terraform.io/docs/configuration/resources.html#create_before_destroy) or an outage will follow.
-We found that to be the case with the [`aws_batch_compute_environment`](https://www.terraform.io/docs/providers/aws/r/batch_compute_environment.html), among others.
+We found that to be the case with the [`aws_batch_compute_environment`](https://www.terraform.io/docs/providers/aws/r/batch_compute_environment.html){: rel="nofollow"}, among others.
 So here it is:

 ```opa
 package spacelift